ftkjr/FredsTDAPack/README.md

-# This is Fred's Vietoris Rips Package
+# This is Fred's Topological Data Analysis Package
 ## By Fred

-This package determines connected components and plots 1 simplices from a set of x and y coordinates.
+This package is a collection of code I've put together to do TDA

 Example PDFs are in the Instructions_and_Example.
 I recommend the .html file for Implementation, though that needs to be downloaded to be viewed